matacoder/senior/README.md

 ## context managers contextlib decorator, with-enabled class

 The with statement in Python is a quite useful tool for properly managing external resources in your programs.
-It allows you to take advantage of existing context managers to automatically handle the setup and teardown phases whenever you’re dealing with external resources or with operations that require those phases.
+It allows you to take advantage of existing context managers to automatically handle the setup and teardown phases whenever you're dealing with external resources or with operations that require those phases.

 Besides, the context management protocol allows you to create your own context managers so you can customize the way you deal with system resources.
-So, what’s the with statement good for?
+So, what's the with statement good for?

 ```python
 # writable.py